laurentperrinet/Perrinet20PredictiveProcessing/README.md

 which may traverse an occlusion [@Khoei13].
 More generally, this model may be described as a simplification of the Navier Stokes equation of fluid dynamics using the advection term.
-As such, solutions to these equations are typically waves which are travelling on the retinotopic map.
+As such, solutions to these equations are typically waves which are traveling on the retinotopic map.
 A particular feature of these maps is that these include an amplification term for rectilinear motions.
 As a consequence, once an object begins to be tracked, its position is predicted in the future, such that position and velocity are better estimated.
 On the contrary, a dot which is moving on an unpredictable trajectory is explained away by the system.
-This explains some of the non-linear, binary behaviors explained by this model.
+This explains some of the non-linear, binary behaviors explained by this model [@Perrinet12].
 It is of particular interest at this point to understand if such a model extends to other stimuli or if we can precise its neural correlate.

-XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX hindsight, parodiction, sort of adaption
+Applied to the image of the FLE, activity in the model shows three different phases fig. 2, B. First, there is a rapid build-up of the precision of the target after the first appearance of the moving dot (at 300 ms).
+Consistently with the Fröhlich effect [@Jancke10], the beginning of the trajectory is seen ahead of its physical position.
+During the second phase, the moving dot is correctly tracked as both its velocity and position are correctly inferred.
+This is ahead of the delayed trajectory of the dot (green dotted line).
+Motion extrapolation correctly predicts the position at the present time and the position follows the actual physical position of the dot (black dotted line).
+Finally, the third phase corresponds to motion termination.
+The moving dot disappears and the corresponding activity vanishes in the source layer at t=900 ms. However, between t=800 ms and t=900 ms, the dot position was extrapolated and predicted ahead of the terminal position.
+At t=900 ms, while motion information is absent, the position information is still transiently consistent and extrapolated using a broad, centered prior distribution of speeds: Although it is less precise, with *hindsight*, this position of the dot at flash termination is therefore not perceived as leading the flash.

 3.2 neural correlate of apparent motion {#sec:neural-correlate-of-apparent-motion}
 ---------------------------------------

-When two stationary dots are flashed at close successive positions and times, observers may experience a percept of motion.
+Let's apply a similar approach to another visual illusion: When two stationary dots are flashed at close successive positions and times, observers may experience a percept of motion.
 This transforms the presentation of a discrete pattern into a continuous one.
 This visual illusion is called apparent motion and can persist over a relatively long range (superior to the characteristic size of the RF of a V1